nang-dev/youtubeviewcounter/README.md

 # Youtube View Updater / Comment Updater
 Using the Youtube API and Python to update view count on Youtube video to: \
-Achieve the "This Video Has X Views" Title
+Achieve the "This Video Has X Views" Title \
-Enable video's title to be the most recent comment
+Enable video's title to be the most recent comment \
-+ More!
+and More!

 ## How to Use